pramadani/Hackerrank_Contest_Download/README.md

 2. Paste it into `config/slug_name.txt`.

 ## How to Run
-1. Ensure that Python is installed.
-2. Make sure that the slug name and cookies have been set up properly.
+1. Make sure that the slug name and cookies have been set up properly.
-3. `python download.py`.
+2. `python download.py`.
-4. `python pick.py`.
+3. `python pick.py`.

 ---